Frequently Asked Questions

 An Anglican priest must preside.
 It is not possible for priests, pastors, or ministers ordained in traditions other than the Anglican Church, nor for Civil Celebrants, to conduct a marriage at St. John’s.
 See further below at ‘3.
 Celebrant’.

-If one or both partners to the marriage have been married previously, and are divorced, this will not prevent you being married in our church.
+If one or both partners to the marriage have been married previously and are divorced, this will not prevent you from being married in our church.
 The priest who will conduct the wedding will need to make application to the Bishop for permission to conduct the marriage after speaking to you and discussing your situation.
-This can be discussed at the first meeting, or in advance with the Vicar.
+This can be discussed at the first meeting, or in advance, with a member of the St. John’s clergy.

 2. FIRST CONTACT

 The Marriages Act 1961 requires that at least one month’s notice be given to the proposed celebrant before the marriage takes place.
-Couples desiring to be married at St. John’s should contact the parish office to check that the time and date desired is available.
-At this point a tentative booking can be made, although this will not be confirmed until a non-refundable deposit of $500 has been paid.
+Couples wishing to be married at St. John’s should contact the Parish Office to check that the desired time and date is available.
+At this point a tentative booking can be made.
+This booking will be confirmed when a non-refundable deposit of $500 has been paid.
+This payment is due within 30 days of this enquiry.
+If the deposit is not received, the date will be made available to other interested couples.

 4. NOTICE OF INTENTION TO MARRY